vkhazin/elasticsearch-2d-courseware/content/chapter-04/AggregationEx.md

 }'
 ```
 * What buckets did you get?
-* How do I get more than 10 buckets? <a href="http://stackoverflow.com/questions/22927098/show-all-elasticsearch-aggregation-results-buckets-and-not-just-10" target="_blank">Check StackOverflow posting!</a>
+* How do I get more than 10 buckets?
+[Check StackOverflow posting!](http://stackoverflow.com/questions/22927098/show-all-elasticsearch-aggregation-results-buckets-and-not-just-10)
 * What is 'sum_other_doc_count' field?
 * Let's find out average movie rating for the actor:
 ```